-The observation deck evades a lot of travelers’ lists of things to do in Paris, but we promise there’s nothing like it!
+The observation deck evades a lot of travelers’ lists of things to do in Paris, but as the second highest vantage point in the city behind the iconic Eiffel Tower, there’s nothing quite like it!

-As you admire the twilight sky over the magical city, looking out toward the Eiffel Tower (with a glass of champagne in hand, of course), you’ll be sure to agree with us.
+As you admire the twilight sky over the magical city, looking out toward the Eiffel Tower and Les Invalides (with a glass of champagne in hand, of course), you’ll be glad you made the effort to come up here.

-14 – Bring Monet’s paintings to life at Giverny
+14 – See Monet’s paintings come to life at Giverny

 For art lovers, it’s an absolute must, and you’ll be sure to recognize that infamous Japanese bridge.

 During your visit, you can also explore the charming village of Giverny with its pretty half-timbered houses, quaint church, and lovely river views.
 It’s the perfect day trip from Paris.